 A recent view from Mars orbit of the site where NASA’s Phoenix Mars mission landed on far-northern Mars nearly a decade ago shows that dust has covered some marks of the landing.

 The Phoenix lander itself, plus its back shell and parachute, are still visible in the image taken December 21, 2017, by the High Resolution Imaging Science Experiment (HiRISE) camera on NASA’s Mars Reconnaissance Orbiter.
-But an animated-blink comparison with an image from about two months after the May 25, 2008, landing shows that patches of ground that had been darkened by removal of dust during landing events have become coated with dust again.
+But an animated-blink comparison with an image from about two months after the May 25, 2008 landing shows that patches of ground that had been darkened by the removal of dust during landing events have become coated with dust again.

 For additional information about the Phoenix mission, visit: https://www.nasa.gov/mission_pages/phoenix/main/index.html

 For additional information about the Mars Reconnaissance Orbiter mission, visit: https://mars.nasa.gov/mro/

 Be the first to comment on "Nearly a Decade Later, NASA’s Mars Phoenix Lander is Still Visible on the Surface of Mars"